VAT Regulations when Buying Property in Cyprus

 Tel: 22 450190 for further information.

-Under Cyprus' VAT regulations, those buying property in Cyprus may be able to recover some of the VAT they have paid through the rebate scheme.
-However, the VAT regulations do not permit non-residents, such as property investors, to claim a VAT refund.
+Under Cyprus' VAT regulations, those buying property in Cyprus may be able to recover some of the VAT they have paid through the grant scheme.